knportal/Plena/support/APP_OVERVIEW.md

 - All health data is stored locally on your device using CoreData
 - Optional CloudKit sync keeps data synchronized between your iPhone and Apple Watch (your iCloud account)
+- HealthKit data remains in Apple's secure HealthKit framework
 - Plena respects your privacy - no data is shared with third parties
 - You control all HealthKit permissions
-- See our Privacy Policy for complete details
+- See our [Privacy Policy](PRIVACY_POLICY.md) for complete details

 ---